At a Glance

 We make it easy to progress through the admission process.
 Our recruitment counselors will work with you each step of the way, coordinating the application and registration processes with you.

 The program admission requirements below must be met before an application is considered complete.
-If completed, late applications may be considered for admission if room is available.
 In all cases, save copies of the documents you submit.

 International students have a separate application procedure that precedes the standard admission process.
 View international requirements.

-- 60 units or more of transferable credit
+- Have 60 units or more of transferable credit

 A minimum of 60 units of transferable credit (earned with a C- grade or better) from regionally accredited colleges or universities, documented on official transcripts from each institution attended (Transcripts must be mailed from the colleges or universities directly to APU.
 A maximum of 70 units may be transferred from a community college.)